boussadjra/vue-pro-sidebar/README.md

-A responsive sidebar template version of the [HTML pro side bar](https://github.com/azouaoui-med/pro-sidebar-template) which has a configuration of files structure and Vue ecosystem including Vuex and Vue-router (with [code splitting feature](https://webpack.js.org/guides/code-splitting-async/)) it's developed using on Vue-cli 3, it's serves as starter and saves your time when you launch a new project.
+A responsive sidebar template version of the [HTML pro side bar](https://github.com/azouaoui-med/pro-sidebar-template) which has a configuration of files structure and Vue ecosystem including Vuex and Vue-router (with [code splitting feature](https://webpack.js.org/guides/code-splitting-async/)) it's developed using Vue-cli 3, it's serves as starter and saves your time when you launch a new project.

 Original versions made by [Azouaoui Mohamed](https://github.com/azouaoui-med/) Check [HTML version](https://github.com/azouaoui-med/pro-sidebar-template)